Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Path Loss Modeling

-In this section, path loss measurements and the corresponding modeling will be presented for both indoor and outdoor environments.
-Path-loss modeling is performed taking into account: i) the strongest multipath component for every link, which will be referred to as directional modeling; ii) the sum of all multipath components for each Tx-Rx link, which will be referred to as omnidirectional modeling assuming coherent summation of multipath components; iii) the 2nd and the 3rd strongest multipath components for each link.
-Moreover, the angular power profile is obtained based on measured results of up to the $3^{\text rd}$ strongest multipath component, for each separate antenna link.
+In what follows, path loss measurements and the corresponding modeling will be presented for both indoor and outdoor environments.
+Path loss modeling is performed taking into account: i) the strongest multipath component for every link, which will be referred to as directional modeling; ii) the sum of all multipath components for each Tx-Rx link, which will be referred to as omnidirectional modeling assuming non-coherent summation of multipath components; iii) the $2^{\text{nd}}$ and the $3^{\text{rd}}$ strongest multipath components for each link.